Cooper: Providers can move to phase 3 of vaccine rollout Feb. 24, educators first eligible

 RALEIGH — Providers can start vaccinating those in phase 3 of the vaccine rollout plan starting Feb.
 24, Gov. Roy Cooper announced Feb.
 10.

-Cooper said starting with a smaller number in group three allows providers to streamline vaccine distribution.
+Starting with a smaller number in group three, said Cooper, allows providers to streamline vaccine distribution.
 About 8,400 people are currently eligible for a vaccine in the first two phases in Watauga County, according to AppHealthCare.

 The North Carolina Association of Educators released a statement after Cooper's announcement, thanking him for making teachers a priority.

-"North Carolina public school educators are eager to get back into their classrooms as soon as it is safe to do so, and today’s announcement from Governor Cooper is an important step forward in making that a possibility," said NCAE President Tamika Walker Kelly in a statement.
-"By giving all educators, including bus drivers, maintenance workers, nutrition workers, and those who work directly in the classroom vaccination priority, we will be able to resume in-person instruction more quickly and safely."
+"North Carolina public school educators are eager to get back into their classrooms as soon as it is safe to do so and today’s announcement from Governor Cooper is an important step forward in making that a possibility," said NCAE President Tamika Walker Kelly in a statement.
+"By giving all educators, including bus drivers, maintenance workers, nutrition workers, and those who work directly in the classroom vaccination priority, we will be able to resume in-person instruction more quickly and safely.
+We thank Governor Cooper for listening to the overwhelming message from educators, parents, and the community that educators require vaccination priority."

 Cooper also announced that the federal government informed the state that it would receive roughly 7,500 more vaccine doses.